alixinne/libshadertoy/README.md

 ## Building the packages

-To build the library on the development machine (needed for running tests) the `build.sh` script should be used.
+To build the library on the development machine (needed for running tests) the provided `Makefile` should be used.
 See `debian/control` for the up-to-date list of build dependencies.

 The packages for Ubuntu Xenial and Debian Stretch can be built using